okeeffed/developer-notes/manual/System-Design/Glossary.md

 This is made possible by providing a standardized way for the server to send content to the browser without being asked by the client and allowing for messages to be passed back and forth while keeping the connection open.
 In this way, a two-way (bi-directional) ongoing conversation can take place between a client and a server.

 ### Server-Sent Events (SSEs)

+Under SSEs the client establishes a persistent and long-term connection with the server.
+The server uses this connection to send data to a client.
+If the client wants to send data to the server, it would require the use of another technology/protocol to do so.